Sony and fans fire back as Microsoft claims ‘nobody’s asking for VR’

 Tweets directed at Spencer’s “nobody’s asking” claim express similar sentiments.
 “How can you look at the data and say that?” asks @Slashim.
 “Have you not seen Oculus rise over the last decade?
 It’s the next frontier.”
 And numerous others are undercutting the suggestion that Xbox fans don’t want VR.
 “While I’m still getting the Scarlett, this is really frustrating,” says @iN7trepid.
 “I’m definitely one of those ‘nobodies’ who wants VR on my Xbox.”

 But not everyone disagrees with the Xbox head’s views.
 Some Xbox fan tweets have written off VR as unappealing or impractically priced for the console market.
-Similarly, Redditors on r/Xboxone are generally lining up behind Spencer, though there are some dissenters — and one wise caveat that “Reddit is not a good indication for the mass market.”
+Similarly, Redditors on r/Xboxone are generally lining up behind Spencer, though there are some dissenters — and one commenter who reminds us that “Reddit is not a good indication for the mass market.”

 Regardless, it appears that Sony will have the console VR market largely to itself in the upcoming generation — unless, of course, Nintendo opts to take its VR efforts beyond the experimental (and largely mediocre) Labo VR to a better level in the future.
 Thus far, the demand for VR hardware has depended considerably on compelling VR games, a point reinforced by the heightened interest in PC VR following the announcement of Half-Life: Alyx, so if Valve’s title gets people to buy VR headsets, perhaps that will be enough to change Microsoft’s mind.